Canadian Model Khloe Terae Goes Topless And Dons A Thong In New Sultry Instagram Snap

 Other fans used words and phrases like “so beautiful,” “you’re the queen,” and “you’re the best,” to express their admiration for the hottie.

-Some of Khloe’s followers also opted for a millennial approach and used countless heart, kiss and fire emoji to describe her beauty instead of using long sentences.
+Some of Khloe’s followers also opted for a millennial approach and used countless heart, kiss, and fire emoji to describe her beauty instead of using words.